God's Creatures (film): Production

-God's Creatures was announced on May 22, 2019, when it was reported that Saela Davis and Anna Rose Holmer would direct a then-untitled gothic film produced by Fodhla Cronin O'Reilly.
+God's Creatures was announced on 22 May 2019, when it was reported that Saela Davis and Anna Rose Holmer would direct a then-untitled gothic film produced by Fodhla Cronin O'Reilly.
 In June 2020, it was announced that BBC Film, Screen Ireland, and the Western Region Audiovisual Producer's Fund (WRAP) would finance the project.
 In May 2021, Emily Watson and Paul Mescal joined the cast.
 Crew members included production designer Inbal Weinberg, cinematographer Chayse Irvin, and editor Julia Bloch.

 Release

 The film premiered at the Cannes Film Festival on 19 May 2022.
-It was released in the United States in theaters and on demand on 30 September 2022.
+It was released in the United States in cinemas and on demand on 30 September 2022 by A24.
+In January 2023, UK distribution rights were acquired by BFI Distribution from A24, with the BFI partnering with Volta Pictures to release the film in Ireland.
+The film was released theatrically in Ireland on 23 March 2023, followed by the United Kingdom on 31 March.

 Reception

+Critical response

-On the review aggregator Rotten Tomatoes, 91% of 74 reviews are positive, with an average rating of 7.3/10.
-The website's critics consensus reads, "Painfully raw yet rewarding, God's Creatures explores the limits of a mother's love with an outstanding Emily Watson leading the way" Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 25 critics, indicating "generally favorable reviews".
+On the review aggregator Rotten Tomatoes, 89% of 95 reviews are positive, with an average rating of 7.2/10.
+The website's critics consensus reads, "Painfully raw yet rewarding, God's Creatures explores the limits of a mother's love with an outstanding Emily Watson leading the way".
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 30 critics, indicating "generally favorable reviews".

 Screen Rant gave it a 4-star rating.
 The header summary stated: "God's Creatures is an unnerving rural gothic tale with two quietly fierce performances that make the film's slow burn to its climax worth the wait."